TorresChristian1/CodecademyPortfolio/README.md

 ## Build 0.0.6

- ## CSS
+### CSS

 - didn't make any changes to the css

- ## JS
+### JS

 - Just commented out document.getElement code affecting submit button

- ## HTML
+### HTML

 - made changes to contact and index to remove 2018- from copyright on bottom of webpages.

- ## README.md
+### README.md

 -Justed added changes to Build 0.0.6

+## Build 0.0.7

+### CSS

+- Just added comments to sections I need to work on.

+### JS

+- Just added TODO, Question, Alert, and Important information in comment form to allow to work freely and list of tasks that need to be worked on.

+### HTML

+- Index.html removed some extra that wasn't needed in file.

+### README

+- Added changed to Build 0.0.7 and fixed Build 0.0.6 from Heading from H2 to a H3.